ganeshlucky07/AI-Based-Cyber-Security-Threats-Prediction-AI-Agent/README.md

 - **Live Threat Monitoring not updating**:
   - Confirm that the **Start Monitoring** button is active and that the websocket connection is healthy in the browser dev tools (no repeated connection errors).

----

-## License

-This project is intended as a personal / educational cyber security dashboard.
-Adapt or extend it as needed for your environment.